 LMH UK Ltd is the head office function for a group of operational network companies and therefore a more representative picture is given by taking the whole group view.
-The results for the whole business consolidated under LMH total UK group provide mean gender pay gap of 15.7% and a median gender pay gap of 10.6%.
+The results for the whole business consolidated under LMH total UK group show that the mean gender pay gap has reduced to 7.5% and a median gender pay gap of 7.6%, which is a further reduction.